Wesleyan University: Rankings and reputation

-In the 2025 U.S. News & World Report rankings, Wesleyan University is tied for 14th overall among national liberal arts colleges.
+In the 2025 U.S. News & World Report rankings, Wesleyan University is tied for 13th overall among national liberal arts colleges.
 In the 2024 edition, it was ranked first in "Best Colleges for Veterans", 16th in "Best Value Schools", and tied for 36th in "Top Performers on Social Mobility".
 Wesleyan University is accredited by the New England Commission of Higher Education.

 In the Forbes ranking of the top 500 American colleges for 2024–25, which combines national research universities, liberal arts colleges and military academies in a single survey, Wesleyan University is ranked 54th overall and 12th among liberal arts colleges alone.
 In another recent Forbes ranking, Wesleyan placed ninth nationally and third among liberal arts colleges.
-According to a study entitled "Revealed Preference Ranking" published by the National Bureau of Economic Research, Wesleyan ranks No. 22 among all colleges and universities, and No. 5 among liberal arts colleges only.
+According to a study entitled "Revealed Preference Ranking" published by the National Bureau of Economic Research, Wesleyan ranks No. 22 among all colleges and universities, and No.5 among liberal arts colleges only.
 The stated purpose of the NBER study was to produce a ranking system that "would be difficult for a college to manipulate" by basing it on the actual demonstrated preferences of highly meritorious students.
 Wesleyan was listed on the Foundation for Individual Rights in Education's 2016 "10 Worst Colleges for Free Speech".

 Washington Monthly ranked Wesleyan third in 2022, out of 203 liberal arts colleges in the U.S., based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 In 2019 Kiplinger ranked Wesleyan 16th of the 149 best value liberal arts colleges in the United States.

 Libraries

 The front facade of Olin Memorial Library.

-Olin Memorial Library has more than 1.8 million volumes and approximately 10,000 serial subscriptions.
+Olin Memorial Library holds more than 1.8 million volumes and about 10,000 serial subscriptions.
 Wesleyan's first library was Rich Hall (now '92 Theater), which was built just after the Civil War.
 Olin Library was designed by the firm of McKim, Mead & White, built 1925–1927, and dedicated in 1928.

-The second largest library on campus is the Science Library, which houses over two hundred fifty thousand volumes.
+The second-largest library on campus is the Science Library, which houses more than 250,000 volumes.

 The Art Library is housed on the second floor of Olin Library.
 The Davison Art Collection holds the Print Reference Library on the ground floor of Olin Library.
 There is also a Music Library (which includes scores and recordings and the World Music Archives) and several department libraries.

 In 2024, the sound-art work Minute/Year was installed in the main library stairwell.